 Don't end up in the same situation as this client.
 Make sure to get your planning done before getting a diagnosis, it will help not only you but also your loved ones.
-To schedule, a Strategic Planning Session with myself or Amanda, visit BookMyPlanningSession.com or call our firm at 978-657-7437.
+To schedule, a Strategic Planning Session with myself, visit BookMyPlanningSession.com or call our firm at 978-657-7437.

 We can help you get a plan in place before it's too late.